 How much earthquake insurance do I need?

-How can I save money on earthquake insurance?
+How can I save money on earthquake coverage?

 Earthquake insurance can be expensive, depending on your home and location.
 However, there are ways to save money.
-Discounts are available for homes built after 1980, meet certain building criteria and are seismically retrofitted based on California standards.
+CEA offers discounts for homes built before 1980 that have wood-frame construction, have a raised foundation and are seismically retrofitted based on California standards.
 If you are comfortable with lesser coverage, you may get a lower premium by raising your deductible and lowering your coverage limits.
+Keep in mind that raising your deductible will cause a more expensive out-of-pocket cost in the event of a claim.